chrismear/renios/sphinx/index.rst

 Some portions of Ren'iOS are based on works licensed under the LGPL (various versions).
 Therefore these portions are also licensed under the LGPL.

-Because of these portions which must be licensed under an LGPL, the single license that applies to Ren'iOS taken as a whole is the LGPL Version 3.
+Because of these portions which must be licensed under an LGPL, the single license that applies to Ren'iOS taken as a whole is the `LGPL Version 3 <http://www.gnu.org/copyleft/lesser.html>`_.

 In addition to that license, those portions of Ren'iOS that are not required to be licensed under the LGPL are also individually licensed under the `MIT (Expat) license <http://directory.fsf.org/wiki/License:Expat>`_.